 PR experts are using data analysis to design more effective outreach campaigns.
-With today's vast amounts of data, communication specialists can predict news cycles and interest, figure out which publications cover their business the most, and find prospective relationships with media outlets, other organizations, and influencers.
+With today's vast amounts of data, communication specialists can predict news cycles and interest, can find out which publications cover the news of their organization the most, as well as establish potential partnerships with media outlets, other companies, and influencers.
 While some of the measurements used in public relations may appear intangible, data is helping to influence the future of media trends in Public relations through its potential to create a sense of all the intangible noise.

-1.3.3 Augmented Reality (AR) & Virtual Reality (VR)
+15.3.3 Augmented Reality (AR) & Virtual Reality (VR):